wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 - 20200710:
-add a clover efi be used to install macos,
+add a clover efi for installing macos,
 this clover efi could be used to boot your hackintosh,too
 But I strongly recommand to use opencore(oc) efi to boot your device.

 </details>

-Supported BigSur
+**Supported BigSur already**

 ## Works fine：